 Some Rescued Children's Stories

-Ajay and his elder brother were staying in a hostel for education but since their father couldn’t pay their fees, the owner made them work instead.
-Instead of receiving an education, they were forced to work long hours in the hostel’s kitchen, suffering both physical and mental abuse at the hands of the owner.
-A Bachpan Bachao Andolan worker rescued the two brothers and brought them to the Bal Ashram.
+Ajay and his elder brother had been residing in a hostel to pursue their education.
+However, due to their father's inability to pay their fees, the hostel owner coerced them into working instead.
+Despite their dreams of learning, they were subjected to grueling hours in the hostel's kitchen, enduring physical and emotional abuse at the hands of their captor.
+Fortunately, a Bachpan Bachao Andolan worker rescued the siblings from their plight and brought them to the Bal Ashram for rehabilitation.

-From the age of eight, Ramesh was forced to work as a bonded laborer in a brick kiln factory with his family.
-He was rescued from the factory and lived at the Ashram for eight months before returning home.
-Ramesh began attending school but was forced to return to the factory; eventually, he was sold to a hotel owner who forced him to work menial jobs and repeatedly beat him.
-Ramesh finally escaped and found safety at the Bal Ashram.
+Ramesh was coerced into working as a bonded laborer in a brick kiln factory along with his family since the age of eight.
+After being rescued from the factory, he spent eight months at the Ashram before returning home and starting school.
+However, he was eventually forced to go back to the factory and was even sold to a hotel owner who subjected him to physical abuse while making him do menial jobs.
+Ramesh was finally able to escape and found refuge at the Bal Ashram.

 In second grade, Sumit left school and started working as a delivery boy in a grocery store, toiling for ten hours a day with minimal pay.
 However, after being rescued and brought to the Bal Ashram, Sumit's life took a positive turn.
 He has transformed into an outgoing child with an artistic flair and a passion for learning.